illusori/mixxx-behringer-cmdstudio2a/README.md

 Load A/Load B work as normal without the mode-shift key active.
 If you have mode-shift or mode-lock enabled then Load A/Load B will clone the playing track into deck A or B. (Deck cloning loads the cloned deck and sets it playing from the same point/bpm/etc.)

+### Load To Inactive Deck

+Pressing the File button with a track selected will load it into the first available stopped deck.

+### Track Previewing

+Pressing the File button while mode-shift is active will start previewing the currently selected track, or stop the current preview from playing.

 ### Beat Jumping

 With mode-shift or mode-lock active the plus/minus buttons will beatjump forwards or backwards by the beatjump amount.
 This takes priority over other uses of the plus/minus buttons.